yao-matrix/deepSpeech2/README.md

 # TensorFlow implementation of deepSpeech
 End-to-end speech recognition using distributed TensorFlow

 This repository contains TensorFlow code for an end-to-end speech recognition engine using Deep Neural Networks inspired by Baidu's DeepSpeech model, that can train on multiple GPUs.
-This work was developed at Ford Research and Innovation Center Palo Alto.
+This work was based on the code developed by Ford[https://github.com/fordDeepDSP/deepSpeech] and did many changes.

 This software is released under a BSD license.
 The license to this software does not apply to TensorFlow, which is available under the Apache 2.0 license, or the third party pre-requisites listed below, which are available under their own respective licenses.

 Pre-requisites
 -------------
-* TensorFlow - version: 1.1.0
+* TensorFlow - version: 1.1.0, 1.2.0
 * Python     - version: 2.7
 * python-levenshtein - to compute Character-Error-Rate
 * python_speech_features - to generate mfcc features